GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 **-M**
-    Overrule background, foreground, and NaN colors specified in the master cpt file with the values of the parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>`, :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`,
+    Overrule background, foreground, and NaN colors specified in the master CPT file with the values of the parameters :ref:`COLOR_BACKGROUND <COLOR_BACKGROUND>`, :ref:`COLOR_FOREGROUND <COLOR_FOREGROUND>`,
     and :ref:`COLOR_NAN <COLOR_NAN>`
     specified in the :doc:`gmt.conf` file or on the command line.
 When